 Along the way, you will see many different birds.
 For example, we saw some Cape Bulbul, Mousebirds, Scrub Robins and a Common Fiscal that kept on following us.
 The black and white Fiscal was super friendly and she followed us for almost a kilometre before leaving.

 Shell Middens Along the Agulhas hike

 This area has been inhabited by humans since humans existed.
-The evidence for this is shell middens – where people thousand of years ago ate shellfish, and discarded the shells into a rubbish heap.
+The evidence for this is shell middens – where people thousands of years ago ate shellfish and discarded the shells into a rubbish heap.
 So middens are basically rubbish dumps.
 But not full of plastic like today, just full of organic material.

 There was interesting vegetation along the Agulhas hike, lovely flowers, and beautiful shells on the beach.
 You wind through the vegetation, up and down sand dunes and limestone cliffs.
 The perfect walk to unwind.

 As we head inland and up, we saw sand dunes in the distance.
 From the furthest point inland, at the top of the hill, you can see the flat plains to the north.
 There are some salt pans there, good for bird spotting apparently, but we didn’t go there since it was a bit out of the way.
 There is also the view of the Atlantic and Indian ocean meeting, the namesake of this Two Oceans Trail.

 The trail takes you gradually down again, going along the road to the rest camp for a little bit before turning off to the left into the sand dunes.
 Shortly, we arrived at the lagoon and the spectacular views of the ocean.
 A fitting end of this pretty Agulhas hike.